ingonyama-zk/developer-docs/docs/icicle/overview.md

 The diagram above displays the general architecture of ICICLE and the API layers that exists.
 At the lowest level we have CUDA kernels which implement all primitives such as MSM for example.
 Our C++ wrapper is compiled into a shared library this library can be used with our official Golang and Rust wrappers or you can implement a wrapper for it in any language of your desire.

-To get started with ICICLE quickly follow this guide, getting started with ICICLE.
-If you want to learn more about CUDA or GPUs please refer to our GPU development guide.

 ## How can you use ICICLE ?

 ICICLE can be used in the same way you would use any other cryptography library.
 However over the past couple months developing and integrating ICICLE into many systems we found acouple use case catagories.

-### Using ready made ICICLE ZK provers
+### ICICLE for circuit developers

-If you are a circuit developer and are experiencing bottlenecks while running your circuits, ICICLE prover may be the solution.
+If you are a circuit developer and are experiencing bottlenecks while running your circuits, an ICICLE integrated prover may be the solution.

 ICICLE has been integrated into a number of popular ZK provers including [Gnark prover](https://github.com/Consensys/gnark) and [Halo2](https://github.com/zkonduit/halo2).
 This means that you can enjoy GPU acceleration for your existing circuits immediately without writing a single line of code by simply switching on the GPU prover flag!